-If you haven’t read my article on How To Use Seasonal Color Palette Analysis and Kibbe Body Types To Elevate Your Style & Confidence– start there, especially if you’re new to either Kibbie body type and color seasons.
-In this article, we’ll discuss what shapes and silhouettes look best on Theatrical Romantic body types.Â
+If you haven't read my article on How To Use Seasonal Color Palette Analysis and Kibbe Body Types To Elevate Your Style & Confidence- start there, especially if you're new to either Kibbie body type and color seasons.
+We'll be discussing Kibbe body type ideas in this article, and specifically, ways to dress as a Theatrical Romantic body type.

-Because I am a theatrical romantic, this is the type I feel I have the best understanding of.
-I’ve always intuitively known that dressing for body type is super important and, in my opinion, is the key to going from trendy and cute to timeless and sophisticated.
-Although I’ve always known dressing for my body is important, I’ve made mistakes dressing for my body type, and I understand how what I was doing was unflattering and correct those mistakes.
-I also understand how to create any effect I want now that I know (or am pretty positive) about my Kibbe body type.
-If you’re a theatrical romantic, I hope some tips and tricks I’ve picked up along the way will be helpful.
-Of course, when it comes to actual style, we are all so unique, and that’s what makes fashion fun, but our body types can help us filter through which silhouettes, shapes, lines, and details can automatically make us shine.Â
+Because I am a theatrical romantic, this is the type I feel I have the best understanding for.
+I've always intuitively known that dressing for your body is super important and in my opinion is the key in going from trendy and cute to timeless and sophisticated.
+And although I've always know dressing for my body is important, I've made mistakes dressing for my body type that I understand how what I was doing was unflattering and correct those mistakes.
+I also understand how to create any effect I want now that I know (or am pretty positive) of my body type.
+If you're a theatrical romantic, I hope some of these tips and tricks I've picked up along the way will be helpful.
+Of course, when it comes to actual style, we are all so unique and that's what makes fashion fun, but our body types can help us filter through which silhouettes, shapes, lines, and details can automatically make us shine.

-I’m so happy to be a theatrical romantic because I resonate the most with the style suggestions and tips recommended.
-I feel like someone who resonates with their zodiac sign and is insufferably proud.
+I'm so happy to be a theatrical romantic because I resonate the most with the style suggestions and tips that are recommended for us.
+I feel like someone who resonates with their zodiac sign and is insufferably proud of that.
 But, hey, we all have our wins, okay?
-I love femme fatal, dark feminine style that’s classically associated with theatrical romantics.
-It’s feminine and sexy yet balanced with a touch of disruption.
-But first, let’s talk about lines, silhouettes, and general advice for theatrical romantics that will ensure you know exactly what clothes to look for while shopping and how to feel confident in them.Â
+I love femme fatal, dark feminine style that's classically associated with theatrical romantics.
+It's feminine and sexy yet balanced with a touch of disruption.
+But first, let's talk about lines, silhouettes, and general advice for theatrical romantics that will ensure you know exactly what clothes to look for while shopping and how to feel confident in them.

-Theatrical romantic is the most misunderstood and rare of all the types- not that that means anything, it’s just true.
-It’s not the most desired type, as the Kibbe system isn’t about having “good” or “bad” features but about objectively embracing what exists and celebrating each body type’s unique beauty.
-But, if you think you are a theatrical romantic, some of these style tips can work for you when thinking about your wardrobe.
-This isn’t a one-size-fits-all system- each of us has our own unique style.
-However, the Kibbe system can help us figure out what silhouettes and overall aesthetics flatter our body type and teach us how to creatively create different shock factors or expressions.Â
+Theatrical romantic is actually the most misunderstood and rare of all the types- not that that means anything, it's just true.
+It's not the most desired type, as the Kibbe system isn't about having "good" or "bad" features, but about objectively embracing what exists and celebrating each body type's unique beauty.
+But, if you do think you are a theatrical romantic, some of these style tips can work for you when thinking about your wardrobe.
+This isn't a one size fits all system- each of us have our own unique style.
+But, the Kibbe system can help us figure out what silhouettes and overall aesthetics flatter our body type, as well as teaching us how to create different shock factors or expressions creatively.

 Theatrical Romantics Silhouettes

-Theatrical Romantics are the second most yin-dominant body type on the yang-to-yin body type scale.
-So, just like us, our clothes should also be yin.
+Theatrical Romantics are the second most yin dominant on the yang-to-yin body type scale.
+So, that means that just like us, our clothes should also be yin.
 What is yin?
 Yin refers to being soft, round, petite, and delicate.
 Petite, in this context, means having narrow and short bones, not being small in terms of weight.
-So, no matter your current weight, you can apply these tips and tricks if you’re a TR.Â
+So no matter your current weight, you can apply these tips and tricks if you're a TR.

 Theatrical Romantic Silhouettes: Tops & Jackets

-Finding soft, rounded, narrow shapes with cinched edges, such as batwing sweaters and tops, works best on theatrical romantics.
-Peplum tops are often recommended for TRs, even though these are usually thought about as dated.
+Soft sleeve shapes, such as bell, peasant or puff sleeves will look great on a theatrical romantic.
+Because the sharp, narrowness of usually found in TRs' shoulders, we can get away with some added sharpness near our shoulders and décolletage.
+The kind of sharpness that looks amazing on TRs are still delicate and small, such as the point of a plunge neckline, a blunt off the shoulder top, or jewel details.
+Finding soft and rounded shapes that are narrow with cinched edges, such as batwing sweaters and tops work the absolute best on theatrical romantics.
+Peplum tops are often recommended for TRs even though, again, these are usually thought about as dated.
 I think people took the category of peplum and applied it to a specific style of top that did have its moment in the Millennial heyday where business casual to the clerb was hot.
-But there’s so much more to peplum than that top that pops into your head if you’re a Millennial.
-It’s like hating bourbon but claiming you hate all whiskey.
-I hated peplum when it was popular and didn’t hop on the trend because of the mainstream version of the blouse style.
-I think the trendy peplum blouses in the 2010s were normally sharp, stiff, and excessively structured.
-The type of peplum tops that I prefer are soft, small peplums made with light, flowing fabrics, such as a few of the top recommendations below.
-If I chose a structured peplum look, I would have to consider color, design, and cut.
-But more about that in part two, where we’ll discuss TR style and how to create an effect with our body type.
+But, there's so much more to peplum than that top that pops into your head if you're a Millennial.
+It's like hating bourbon but claiming you hate all whiskey.
+I actually hated peplum when it was really popular and didn't hop on the trend because I thought I hated peplum.
+I think the peplum tops that were trendy in 2012 had really sharp and stiff flares to them after it cinched at the waist.
+The type of peplum tops that I prefer on myself are soft, small peplums that are made with light, flowing fabrics, such as a few of the top recommendations below.

-- Knit cream sweaterÂ
+- Knit cream sweater

 - Cropped puffer vest